 CoCs must report their inventory that is dedicated to veterans, youth, and people experiencing chronic homelessness by household type, instead of providing a single number of dedicated beds.
-For instance, if a project has 10 beds dedicated to serving youth, instead of merely reporting 10 beds dedicated to youth, the CoC must report based on how many of the 10 beds are occupied by youth households with at least one adult and one child or are occupied by youth in households without children.
+For instance, if a project has 10 beds dedicated to serving youth, instead of merely reporting 10 beds dedicated to youth, the CoC must report based on how the 10 dedicated beds are distributed across youth households with at least one adult and one child and youth in households without children.
 None of the beds serving youth under 18 can be veteran beds.
 For these reasons, CoCs will not report veteran and youth beds under this category.
 For projects where the typical use of beds by different youth household types varies, but where a precise number of beds are not typically being used by a particular type of household, the CoC must refer to the section above on Household Type to determine how to distribute their beds by household type.

-When reporting on dedicated beds for veterans, youth, and people experiencing chronic homelessness, CoCs should report all of the beds associated with the unit that is being provided to someone because they meet the criteria for which is it is dedicated.
+When reporting on dedicated beds for veterans, youth, and people experiencing chronic homelessness, CoCs should report all of the beds associated with the unit that is being provided to someone because they meet the criteria for which it is dedicated.
 For example, if a project dedicates its beds and units to veteran families, the CoC should count all of the beds in each unit, even those occupied by family members who are not veterans, as part of their veteran bed inventory.